A branching particle system as a model of semipushed fronts: Introduction

 Moreover, we claim that the barrier $L$ has to be chosen so that

-Indeed, $L$ is fixed in such a way that the particles that reach $L$ have a number of descendants of order $N$ after a short time, on the time scale $e^{2\beta L}$ of the CSBP.
+Indeed, $L$ is fixed in such a way that the particles that reach $L$ have a number of descendants of order $N$ after a short time, on the time scale $e^{2\beta L}$.
 Yet, if we consider the system starting with a single particle close to $L$, say at $x=L-1$, we get that $Z_0'$ is of order $1$.
-Thus, the result ensues from Equation \eqref{eq:NZ}.
-Besides, we obtain that
+Thus, \eqref{eq:NL*} follows from Equation \eqref{eq:NZ}.
+In addition, we obtain that